 The ability for a user to cancel their own account is also new in Drupal 7.
 To allow a user to cancel their own account, you will need to give them permissions to do so.

-Insert 1223_03_30_Cancel_Account_Permissions.png
+Insert image 1223_04_30.png

-The relevant permissions are Cancel account and Select method for canceling own account.
+The relevant permissions are Cancel own user account and Select method for canceling own account.
 Depending on your site, you may want to enable these permissions for Authenticated users.

-The next section within the Account settings is Personalization.
+The next section within the Account settings is Personalization:

-Insert 1223_03_31_Personalization.png
+Insert image 1223_04_31.png

 These settings remain unchanged from Drupal 6 other than a few default settings have changed.
-For example, user pictures are enabled by default and the default maximum size of pictures have been increased.
+For example, user pictures are enabled by default and the default maximum size of pictures has been increased.

 The final section is the E-mails section.
-This section has been reformatted so it is much more compact and easier to read.
+This section has been reformatted so it is much more compact and easier to read:

-Insert 1223_03_32_Emails.png
+Insert image 1223_04_32.png

 New settings for generating e-mails to users when their account is canceled or about to be canceled have been added.
 The remaining e-mails remain the same.

 User Fields

 Similar to Content Types, Comments, and Taxonomies, Users can also have fields in Drupal 7.
 This is functionality is similar to the Drupal 6 Profile module.
 However, fields do not have the same level of control over the visibility of individual fields that the Profile module gives.
 In general, you should use fields unless you need strict control over who can access the data.

-Fields are added in exactly the same manner used to add them to content types, comments, taxonomies, etc.
+Fields are added in exactly the same manner used to add them to content types, comments, taxonomies, and so on.

 Password Strength Meter

-When new users are created in the system either by an administrator or by a site visitor, a new password strength meter is displayed to help users ensure that their password cannot be guessed easily.
+When new users are created in the system either by an administrator or by a site visitor, a new password strength meter is displayed to help users ensure that their password cannot be guessed easily:

-Insert 1223_03_33_Password_Strength.png
+Insert image 1223_04_33.png

 As the user enters their desired password, the system will analyze the password and suggest ways to make it more difficult to guess.

-Login Rate Limitations
+Login rate limitations

 Drupal core now includes a mechanism to help protect against brute force login attempts.
-The system will prevent users from logging in if they provide an incorrect password for their user name 5 times within 6 hours.
+The system will prevent users from logging in if they provide an incorrect password for their user name five times in six hours.
 The system will also prevent any IP address from logging in if that IP address is responsible for 50 failed login attempts in one hour.
 If these criteria are met, the user will be informed that their login attempt has failed and they will be taken to a page where they can request a new password.

 The settings for the login rate limiter were carefully chosen and should work for a majority of sites.
-However, if your users are having problems logging in or if you find yourself wanting to lower these thresholds, you can modify the following settings user_failed_login_ip_limit, user_failed_login_ip_window, user_failed_login_identifier_uid_only, flood_control_user_identifier, user_failed_login_user_limit, and user_failed_login_user_window.
-There is not an administration interface for these settings so you will need to set them via a custom module or set them directly in your database.
+However, if your users are having problems logging in or if you find yourself wanting to lower these thresholds, you can modify the following settings: user_failed_login_ip_limit, user_failed_login_ip_window, user_failed_login_identifier_uid_only, flood_control_user_identifier, user_failed_login_user_limit, and user_failed_login_user_window.
+There is no an administration interface for these settings so you will need to set them via a custom module or set them directly in your database.
 You can also add the custom Flood control module which exposes some of these settings (http://drupal.org/project/flood_control).

 Search

-Administrators and visitors to multi-lingual sites will be pleased to see that the search interface now allows searching specific languages on a site.
+Administrators and visitors to multi-lingual sites will be pleased to see that the search interface now allows searching specific languages on a site:

-Insert 1223_03_34_Advanced_Search.png
+Insert image 1223_04_34.png

 As you can see above, the advanced search page contains a section for the languages to search.
 If no languages are checked, all languages will be searched.

 The advanced search screen is only available if you have granted a user the Use advanced search permission

-Changes to Cron
+Changes to the Cron system